nathanlesage/cv/README.md

 You might ask why I saw it necessary to create yet another CV template, when the internet is littered with them?
 Good question!
 There are a few reasons why I chose this road:

-- **Pandoc-Compatible**: Most templates are designed to work with LaTeX directly, but I personally prefer Pandoc, since Markdown (and the accompanying data structures) are just much cleaner than raw TeX source
+- **Pandoc-Compatible**: Most templates are designed to work with LaTeX directly, but I personally prefer Pandoc, since Markdown (and the accompanying data structures) are just much cleaner than raw TeX source.
-- **Single-File**: Even those templates that can work with Pandoc still have quite a lot of files coming with them, and I prefer (at least for simple projects such as a CV) a single-file template
+- **Single-File**: Even those templates that can work with Pandoc still have quite a lot of files coming with them, and I prefer (at least for simple projects such as a CV) a single-file template.
 - **Few Dependencies**: We’re talking about a CV here, one of whose main aims is to be readable and minimalistic.
 Many templates I’ve seen had me install quite a few additional packages.
 This template tries to be modest in this regard.
 - **Straight-forward data structures**: A CV is basically a PDF-version of a lot of data on your own life.
 Whenever something changes, do you really want to add the whole boilerplate code just for that one new employment?
 By making use of Pandoc’s YAML frontmatters, we can do all of this with much less code.
 - **Learning**: The least-important reason from your perspective is that I like to try out stuff.
 This CV prove a good opportunity to freshen up my knowledge of TeX, Pandoc templates, and the whole process of crafting a final PDF file.